ziagham/Sample-Microservices/README.md

         }
 	}

+This program can also be run as a `docker`.
+There are two `docker-compose` files in the main root of this repository.
+If the service images have not been created before, you can use the `docker-compose.build.yml` file.
+By run this file, service images are created and then executed.
+On the other hand, if the service images have already been created, the `docker-compose.ymld file can be used to run.

-To run this program, first go to the main solution directory and then run the below commands in the **Terminal**, **Powershell** or **CMD**.
+To run this program, first go to the main root of this repository and then run the below commands in the **Terminal**, **Powershell** or **CMD**.

-    dotnet restore
-    dotnet build
-    cd Src/MainApplication
-    dotnet run
+    docker-compose -f docker-compose.build.yml up